Window — Smart UI JavaScript API

 Default value

-<smart-window complete-label='Finish'></smart-window>
+<smart-window complete-label="Finish"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let completeLabel = window.completeLabel;
+const completeLabel = el.completeLabel;

 Specifies the text displayed on the 'Confirm' button within the Prompt Window, allowing customization of the button label to suit your application's context.